PoCc001/Open-Roots/README.md

 The first two take a double variable as an input.
 The third one takes a double and an int.
 The square root and the cube root can also be computed by calling oroot(x, 2) or oroot(x, 3) respectively.

+If you know that the root functions won't have to deal with special values like 0, NaN or subnormal numbers, you can turn of checking for them at compile time.
+Doing so will most likely increase the performance of the functions in this library.
+This can be done by defining the macro(s) *CHECK_SPECIAL_CASES* and/or *SUBNORMAL_NUMBERS* as 0.
+YOU SHOULD ONLY DO SO IF YOU REALLY KNOW WHAT YOU ARE DOING!

 ### C++
 Include the oroots.hpp file which can be found in the "C" directory.
 The functions are called the same.
 The first two take a double variable as an input.
 The third one takes a double and an int.
 The square root and the cube root can also be computed by calling oroot(x, 2) or oroot(x, 3) respectively.

+If you know that the root functions won't have to deal with special values like 0, NaN or subnormal numbers, you can turn of checking for them at compile time.
+Doing so will most likely increase the performance of the functions in this library.
+This can be done by defining the macro(s) *CHECK_SPECIAL_CASES* and/or *SUBNORMAL_NUMBERS* as 0.
+YOU SHOULD ONLY DO SO IF YOU REALLY KNOW WHAT YOU ARE DOING!

 ### x86/64 Assembly
 Call the procedure osqrt found in the file "osqrt.asm" in the "Assembly" directory.
 The floating point argument has to be